By Feli Chic'Cuisine

 The wonderful flavor of orange and ricotta makes this fish the catch of the day.
+You will like the sweet and tangy taste of orange with mild fish in this special recipe.
 The Sole fillet is tender and flaky with a mild-sweet flavor, and the mascarpone sauce take the Sole fish to the next level.
+It's easy and impressive enough to serve to important guests.

 Its flesh is more like a meat, and it has a delicate, mild, and sweet flavour, that is somewhat similar to that of tilapia crossed with cod.